-The following \emph{usage combination} is not commutative as a $\usable$ variable use must occur \emph{before} a $\returnable$ use (ensuring that the returnable use is the variable's last lexical occurrence).
+The following \emph{usage combination} operator is not commutative because a $\usable$ variable use must occur \emph{before} a $\returnable$ use (ensuring that the returnable use is the variable's last lexical occurrence).
 Furthermore, note that $\scombtwo{\returnable}{\returnable}$ is undefined (ensuring that there is only one returnable instance of a variable per thread).

-\begin{definition}[Usage combination] The \emph{usage combination} operator is the partial binary operator defined by the axioms $\usagecombtwo{\usable}{\usable} = \usable$ and $\usagecombtwo{\usable}{\returnable} = \returnable$. \end{definition}
+\begin{definition}[Usage combination] The \emph{usage combination operator} is the partial binary operator defined by the axioms $\usagecombtwo{\usable}{\usable} = \usable$ and $\usagecombtwo{\usable}{\returnable} = \returnable$. \end{definition}

 We can now define usage-annotated type and environment combination.